jbillo/lambda-website-monitor/README.md

 account.
 Note that SMS support is only available in the following regions, so despite my love for us-east-2 I've picked a different region:
 <https://docs.aws.amazon.com/sns/latest/dg/sms_supported-countries.html>

-## Deployment notes
-* To run locally, build and activate a venv and then `pip install -r requirements.txt`.
-Then run `python bootstrap.py` with the desired URL.
-See `bootstrap.py` for additional parameters.
 * The Lambda function creates a CloudWatch Logs log group with infinite retention.
 Adjust this afterward.
 Possible feature request to AWS?
 (As well as being able to specify a specific CWL log group for Lambda output.)

+## Upgrade notes
+Follow the installation instructions, but instead of creating a new CloudFormation stack, update the existing stack.

+## Running locally
+* To run locally, build and activate a venv and then `pip install -r requirements.txt`.
+Then run `python bootstrap.py` with the desired URL.
+See `bootstrap.py` for additional parameters.

 ## Development notes and decisions